Inheritanc-e/Rationals/Readme.md

    pipenv run start

    ```

+6. Testin on a server.
+If Auto_Config in `config-list.yaml` is True then the bot will create the required channels and roles in the server.
+If it is set to False then you will have to run the `|setup` command in your server to create the roles and channels and sync their ids with the config file.

-6. Lint and format your code properly (use black or flake8) or `pipenv run lint`, and push changes `git push -u origin <name of new remote branch>`
+7. Lint and format your code properly (use black or flake8) or `pipenv run lint`, and push changes `git push -u origin <name of new remote branch>`